karandit/fet/README.md

-This is FET version 5.25.0
+This is FET version 5.26.0

 Program description:

-	FET is free timetabling software (licensed under GNU GPL v2 or later).
+	FET is free timetabling software (licensed under the GNU Affero General Public License version 3 or later).
 	This program aims to automatically generate the timetable of a school, high-school or university.
 	It may be used for other timetabling purposes.